 Since our inception, we have incurred significant operating losses.
 We expect to incur significant expenses and operating losses for the foreseeable future as we advance the preclinical and clinical development of our product candidates.
-We expect that our research and development and general and administrative costs will continue to increase, including in connection with conducting preclinical studies and clinical trials for our product candidates, contracting with CROs and CMOs, the addition of laboratory equipment to MCAT in support of preclinical studies and clinical trials, expanding our intellectual property portfolio and providing general and administrative support for our operations.
+Although our research and development costs have decreased as a result of, among other things, our decision to discontinue clinical development of PBCAR20A and PBCAR269A to allow prioritization of other clinical programs, we expect that our research and development and general and administrative costs will increase going forward, including in connection with conducting preclinical studies and clinical trials for our product candidates, contracting with CROs and CMOs, the addition of laboratory equipment to MCAT in support of preclinical studies and clinical trials, expanding our intellectual property portfolio and providing general and administrative support for our operations.
 As a result, we will need additional capital to fund our operations, which we may obtain from additional equity or debt financings, collaborations, licensing arrangements or other sources.

-There are no assurances that we will be successful in obtaining an adequate level of financing as and when needed to finance our operations on terms acceptable to us or at all, particularly in light of the ongoing uncertainty related to the COVID-19 pandemic and variants thereof.
+There are no assurances that we will be successful in obtaining an adequate level of financing as and when needed to finance our operations on terms acceptable to us or at all, particularly in light of the ongoing uncertainty related to the economic impacts of the COVID-19 pandemic and variants thereof including sustained inflation, supply chain disruptions, and major central bank policy actions.
 If we are unable to secure adequate additional funding as and when needed, we may have to significantly delay, scale back or discontinue the development and commercialization of one or more product candidates.
-In addition, the magnitude and duration of the COVID-19 pandemic and variants thereof and its overall impact on our liquidity and future funding requirements remains uncertain as of the filing date of this Quarterly Report on Form 10-Q. See "Impact of the COVID-19 Pandemic" above and "Risk Factors- The ongoing novel coronavirus disease, COVID-19 has impacted, and may continue to impact, our business, and any other pandemic, epidemic or outbreak of an infectious disease may materially and adversely impact our business, including our preclinical studies and clinical trials" in Part II.
+In addition, the magnitude of the economic impacts associated with the COVID-19 pandemic on our liquidity and future funding requirements remains uncertain as of the filing date of this Quarterly Report on Form 10-Q. See "Impact of the COVID-19 Pandemic" above and "Risk Factors- The ongoing novel coronavirus disease, COVID-19 has impacted, and may continue to impact, our business, and any other pandemic, epidemic or outbreak of an infectious disease may materially and adversely impact our business, including our preclinical studies and clinical trials" in Part II.
 Item 1A. of this Quarterly Report on Form 10-Q for a further discussion of the potential impact of the COVID-19 pandemic and its variants on our business.
 Additionally, impacts from Russia's war with Ukraine may present additional challenges in global market conditions that could impact our ability to secure additional funding.

 We do not currently have any approved products and have never generated any revenue from product sales.
-Through the date of filing this Quarterly Report on Form 10-Q, we have financed our operations primarily through proceeds from upfront and milestone payments from collaboration and licensing agreements, our IPO, private placements of our convertible preferred stock and convertible debt financings, at-the-market offerings of common stock and borrowing on credit facilities.
-As of March 31, 2022, we had raised approximately \$661.8 million of proceeds from third parties through a combination of financings including our IPO, preferred stock and convertible note financings, at-the-market offerings of common stock as part of our shelf registration statement, upfront and milestone payments from customers and funding from other strategic alliances and grants.
+Through the date of filing this Quarterly Report on Form 10-Q, we have financed our operations primarily through proceeds from upfront and milestone payments from collaboration and licensing agreements, our IPO, private placements of our common stock, convertible preferred stock and convertible debt financings, underwritten and at-the-market offerings of common stock and borrowing on credit facilities.
+As of September 30, 2022, we had raised approximately \$809.7 million of proceeds from third parties through a combination of financings including our IPO, preferred stock and convertible note financings, underwritten and at-the-market offerings of common stock as part of our shelf registration statement, upfront and milestone payments from customers and funding from other strategic alliances and grants.